LyuLucas1207/NebulaFX/docs/console-separation.md

-# RustFS Console & Endpoint Service Separation Guide
+# NebulaFX Console & Endpoint Service Separation Guide

-This document provides comprehensive guidance on RustFS's console and endpoint service separation architecture, enabling independent deployment of the web management interface and S3 API service with enterprise-grade security, monitoring, and Docker deployment standards.
+This document provides comprehensive guidance on NebulaFX's console and endpoint service separation architecture, enabling independent deployment of the web management interface and S3 API service with enterprise-grade security, monitoring, and Docker deployment standards.

 ## Table of Contents